Kicksecure/kicksecure-network-conf/README.md

 # Network Configuration for Kicksecure #

-Includes etc/network/interfaces.d/30_kicksecure for Kicksecure.

-Sets up external network interfaces eth0.
+Sets up external network interfaces eth0 by shipping a configuration file /etc/network/interfaces.d/30_kicksecure for Kicksecure.

 Disables systemd Predictable Network Interface Names.

+Configures DNS by shipping a configuration file /etc/resolv.conf for Kicksecure.
 ## How to install `kicksecure-network-conf` using apt-get ##

 1\.
 Download [Whonix's Signing Key]().